leggsimon/seekr_mobile_app/README.md

 I want to sign up as an employer, so I can view job-seekers.

-When I sign up,
+When I visit the homepage,
+I want to sign up as an job-seeker, so that I can begin to get job offers.

+When signed in as an employer,
-I want to add information about my company, so that job-seekers know what we do.
+I want to swipe left or right on job-seekers, so that I can find the best candidate.

+When signed in as an employer,
+I want to delete or edit a job of mine, to adjust the job as need be.

-When I'm signed in,
+When signed in as an employer,
-I want to view job-seekers looking for work, so that I can pick a suitable candidate to employee.
+I want to be able to discard job-seekers I do not feel are right for the job, so that I do not have to see them again for that job when swiping.

-When I'm viewing job-seekers,
+When signed in as an employer,
-I want to be able to dismiss a job-seeker I have no interest in, to narrow down to only the suitable candidates.
+I want to be able to save a job-seeker for later, so that I do not have to discard or hire right away.

-When I'm viewing job-seekers,
+When signed in as an employer,
+I want to be able to give out 3 offers for one job, so that I can get that job filled quickly.

+When signed in as an employer,
-I want to be able to accept a job-seeker, so that we can begin communicating about a position.
+I want to be able to endorse a job-seeker that has worked for me, so that I can tell other employers if he did a good job.

+When signed in as a job-seeker,
+I want to be able to add skills I have, so that employers can see what I am good at.

+When signed in as a job-seeker,
+I want to get a notification if I have been offered a job, so that I can make some money.

+When signed in as a job-seeker,
+I want to be able to see more information about a job I am offered, so I can decide to accept or decline.

+When signed in as a job-seeker,
+I want to be able to be endorsed by a company I have worked for, so that future employers can see my skills.
 ```